willclarkson/lsstScratchWIC/README.md

 # lsstScratchWIC

-Notebooks, random calculations along the way to LSST figures of merit. **Installation instructions for sims_maf (confluence version), sims_maf_contrib, and the github version of sims_maf are provided near the bottom of this README**, in forms that worked on my system.
+Notebooks, random calculations along the way to LSST figures of merit. **Installation instructions that worked on my system, for sims_maf (confluence version), sims_maf_contrib, and the github version of sims_maf are provided near the bottom of this README.**

 ~~The notebooks should now all work "out of the box," once the paths to precomputed metrics are set (if you are using precomputed